-The sexual misconduct hearing board (hearing board) will review the information and make a determination of responsibility or no responsibility by a preponderance of the evidence that means more likely than not, based on the all of the relevant evidence and reasonable inference from the evidence that the respondent did or did not violate this policy.
-Should the hearing board determine the respondent is responsible for the alleged violation, it will then determine an appropriate sanction (see Appendix B).
+The Sexual Misconduct Hearing Board will review the information and make a determination of responsibility or no responsibility by a preponderance of the evidence that means more likely than not, based on the all of the relevant evidence and reasonable inference from the evidence that the respondent did or did not violate this policy.
+Should the Sexual Misconduct Hearing Board determine the respondent is responsible for the alleged violation, it will then determine an appropriate sanction (see Appendix B).

-Sexual Misconduct Hearing Board (hearing board): Composition of a sexual misconduct hearing board shall consist of no less than three (3) members, and it shall be drawn from a pool of faculty and staff who are annually trained in the area of Title IX sex discrimination, sexual harassment and sexual misconduct policies and procedures.
-Typically, the hearing board will be referred cases of alleged sexual misconduct conduct violations that could result in sanctioning from warning, probationary status, housing contract revocation/visitation revocation, suspension or dismissal for findings of responsibility (See Appendix B).
+Sexual Misconduct Hearing Board (hearing board): Composition of a Sexual Misconduct Hearing Board shall consist of no less than three (3) members, and it shall be drawn from a pool of faculty and staff who are annually trained in the area of Title IX sexual harassment and the college's sexual misconduct policies and procedures.
+Typically, the hearing board will be referred cases of alleged sexual misconduct conduct violations that could result in sanctioning from warning, probationary status, housing contract revocation/visitation revocation, suspension or dismissal for findings of responsibility (See Appendix A).
 The hearing board will have absolute discretion with respect to administering the hearing.
 The hearing board will decide whether evidence and witnesses are relevant or irrelevant, with the understanding that the introduction of relevant evidence and witnesses will always be permitted.